dstl/IES4/ies.md

 * [Interested](#{B1D011F9-9585-49eb-97C4-86E82D6F0BCF})
 * [ResponsibleActor](#{D09EDE21-E862-4ec1-BC0F-045CCE5454A9})

-The InterestedIn relationship links a ResponsibleActorState to something they are interested in (any Thing).
+The interestedIn relationship links a ResponsibleActorState to something they are interested in (any Thing).
 The state is used, as people tend not to be interested in something for their whole lives.

 GeneralConcepts are often the things of interest (e.g. football, finance, animal husbandry, etc.), but there may be Entities that are also of interest (e.g. a financier being interested in Vodafone plc)